-Working within the Retail and Consumer Protection directorate, you will provide written and numerical analysis and policy advice relating to the regulation of the energy retail sector (both electricity and gas).
-You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives by analysing and advising on issues relating to the regulation of the energy retail sector.
-This role is well suited to persons with strong quantitative and qualitative analytical skills paired with excellent interpersonal skills.
-Any experience in the regulated energy sector and/or in utility regulation will also be valuable.
+Working across the Corporate Affairs and Retail and Consumer Protection directorate, you will provide written and numerical analysis and policy advice relating to the regulation of the energy retail sector (both electricity and gas), energy efficiency, sustainability and consumer protection.
+You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives.
+This role is well suited to persons with strong quantitative and qualitative analytical skills paired with excellent interpersonal skills and knowledge of governance.
+Any experience in the energy sector either in the industry or in an organisation representing consumers, particularly vulnerable consumers or the fuel poor would also be an advantage.